 - Goal Four: Sustainability.
 Ensure sustainability of CEEL's excellence in leadership, management, and fiscal capacities.

 Following a comprehensive and inclusive process that engaged CEEL’s many stakeholders, the team created a five-year plan that charts a course through 2028.
 The plan builds on CEEL’s more than 16 years of steady growth and innovation and positions it for a future of growth and increased impact, as well as heightened visibility as a critical partner in English Learner and Multilingual Student education.

 We invite you to read our full Strategic Plan in full for further insight.

-A Leader in Research
+A Leader in Research and Evaluation

 CEEL is committed to furthering research that builds capacity in the areas of teaching and learning, leadership and advocacy, assessment and planning, and educational reform and policy.
 Currently, little or no research exists that connects these areas to educating second language learners.
 CEEL proposes to contribute to this body of knowledge so as to positively affect the achievement of English Learners.

 CEEL engages in national, state, and local policy initiatives to improve English Learners' educational opportunities and academic outcomes.
 The center conducts policy research and analysis to assess education policies.
 In partnership with stakeholders across the country, CEEL leads multiple policy initiatives that address bilingual and biliterate education.

 CEEL is proud to have collaborated with nearly 100 partners in local education agencies, county offices of education, public school, charters school, university, and non-profit organizations across California and the nation.